 For more about the Children Index contact the Index Support Team.

-For more information about integrated working contact the Early Help and Commissioning Team.
+For more information about Early Help services contact the Early Help and Commissioning Team.

 Many support services across health and children's services are listed in the East Sussex Community Information Service (ESCIS).